ellacharmed/mlops-zoomcamp/03-orchestration/3.1/README.md

   >
   > df['lpep_pickup_epoch'] = df['lpep_pickup_datetime'].astype(np.int64) // 10**9

-- create various other charts from the drop down, use the `custom histogram code` linked below
+- create various other charts from the drop down as per video, use the `custom histogram code` linked below

 ### Code